braze-inc/braze-docs/_docs/_hidden/private_betas/phone_number_capture.md

 ### Step 3: Add disclaimer language

+For SMS messaging, it's important to clearly communicate the type of SMS you will be sending.
+You should also include opt-in language and links to your brand's Privacy Policy and Terms & Conditions in your form for users to review before they consent to receive messaging.

-Be sure to include opt-in language and links to your brand’s privacy policy and terms and conditions in your message.
-We have provided a placeholder disclaimer in the template solely as an example—it does not constitute [legal advice][4] and should not be relied upon for compliance purposes.
-Work with your legal team to develop language that is tailored to your specific brand.
+We have provided a placeholder disclaimer in the template solely as an example—it does not constitute legal advice and should not be relied upon for compliance purposes.
+It's important to work with your legal team to develop language that is tailored to your specific brand, and we recommend that you review the [six rules to get compliance right][4].

 ### Step 4: Style your message